-Somebody has recently faced a unique challenge: a huge government firm dedicated to social welfare has entered a tumultuous period in the crosshairs of public opinion.
-Trust are practically vaporized, and the reputation is hanging on a thread.
+A massive social welfare firm recently found itself in the crosshairs of public opinion.
+Trust is practically vaporized, and their reputation is hanging on a thread.

 The good image of the brand must be rebuilt.
 Accountability, transparency, and openness to investigation by the firm have all been meticulously laid out.
-But in crisis communication, these efforts are only half the battle.
+But these efforts are only half the battle.

 And if it does not go well, what’s at stake?
 The beneficiaries.

-The public mistrust for the firm means mistrust on the firm’s products, which in not only would stop revenues but also stop the support it gives to millions (yes, millions!) of underprivileged citizens.
+The public mistrust for the firm means mistrust on the firm’s products, which in not only would stop revenues but also stop the support it gives to millions (yes, millions!) of underprivileged folks counting on aid.
+Caseworkers were whispering about layoffs.
 The very reason why the firm was established in the first place.

-The campaign was envisioned for lots of media: national TV, radio, outdoor, web, social, you name it.
-They also envisioned spots for interviews, focusing on what they are doing for the community.
+The campaign aimed to reach lots of paid media: national TV, radio, outdoor, web, social, you name it.
 This has always worked for the firm.
 These were catalyst to their survival from another hurricane some 15-20 years ago.

 Oh, did I mention budget?
 Their budget was big!
 They know it’s serious and expensive.